IndexSeek/usp_DeleteDuplicates/README.md

 This procedure removes EXACT duplicate values from a table.
 The table must not have any enforced unique constraints, as this makes removing duplicates unnecessary.
-If enforced unique constraint(s) exist on the table you can remove duplicate rows using @WithUnique = 1.
+If enforced unique constraint(s) exist on the table you can remove duplicate rows using @WithUniques = 1.
+I would be really careful with @WithUniques = 1.

 For instance, let's say we have the following table: